BEST Ireland Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Ireland - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Ireland.
 Choose from the best cruise deals and specials for Ireland cruises.
 Save up to 62% on last minute Ireland cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Ireland cruises often sail to Brugge (Bruges), Amsterdam, Greenock (Glasgow), Lerwick (Shetland Islands) and Bordeaux during their cruise itinerary.
+Popular Ireland cruises often sail to Brugge (Bruges), Amsterdam, Liverpool, Lerwick (Shetland Islands) and Bordeaux during their cruise itinerary.
 Ireland cruises could leave from Copenhagen, Dublin, Lisbon, Southampton and London.
 Most commonly, Ireland cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.